celoyd/wheather/README.md

 Now I'm looking at http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/modis_page.cfm?regionid=world&modis_tile=r06c22

-Depending on the time of day, you may see nothing, just Terra (morning) images, or morning and afternoon (Aqua) images.
+Depending on the time of day, you may see nothing, just Terra (morning) images, or morning and afternoon (Terra and Aqua) images.
 If you don't see both, click "previous day" near the top.

 We want true-color images.
 For this example, we'll use 1 km imagery.
 If I click on the Terra 1 km for today, I see: http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/modis_fullpage.cfm?modis_tile=r06c22&dt=2013008&sat_name=terra&img_res=1km&modis_date=01/08/13&cntryid=